 Activate The Buttons

-Go around to the front of the sink.
-Press one of the buttons.
+Stepping in front of the sink and personally pressing the buttons adds an interactive element to the whole process.
 You will see the water come out and then stop.
 Press the button again, and the water will start running again and won’t stop until you press the button again.
 The first press is required to activate the buttons; once done, you have a fully functional sink with hot and cold water.

-Sinks aren’t entirely helpful in the game, but they are entertaining.
-After completing this guide, you will have a fully functional sink that supplies hot and cold water.
+In my opinion, this is what Minecraft is about.
+Creating anything and everything that might not serve a purpose during your playthrough, but is a nice addition to your house.
+Therefore, I hope this guide will help you craft a fully functional sink that supplies hot and cold water.
 If you enjoyed building a sink, you could learn how to build a working dispenser or even a bathtub!

 If you’re new to Minecraft and are looking for exciting projects to get started on, check out our article on How to craft and use punch enchantment in Minecraft.